redFrik/redUniverse/README.md

 ## changelog:

+* 220724 - improve RedWindow timing for smoother drawing and adapted examples
 * 220719 - added RedVector4, matrix multiplication and shape classes with examples
 * 220713 - refactor RedWindow once again and move out of scide_scqt folder
 * 211204 - added Lorenz attractor example and clear method for RedWindow